rolonicArk/simpleArk/README.md

 ## A Journal Entry

-A journal entry is a rolon which reflects the creation of one or more rolons.
+A journal entry is a rolon which reflects the processing of a transaction.
-Only journal entries have type 1 UUIDs, allowing all journal entries to be accessed in order via the sorted map of the ark.
+Only journal entries have type 1 UUIDs, allowing all journal entries to be accessed in order (or reverse order) via the sorted map of the ark.
-A non-performing journal entry reflects only its own creation.

-Performing journal entries have a classifier which holds a list of all the other rolon values whose creation is reflected by this journal entry.
+A non-performing journal entry reflects only its own creation, while performing journal entries have a classifier which holds a list of UUID's of all the other rolons created or updated by this journal entry.

 ## An Index

 An index is a rolon.
 Its UUID is created from the name of a classifier.
-An index has a classifier which holds a map, keyed by classifier value, of all rolons which have ever been assigned that value.
+An index has a descriptor which holds a map, keyed by classifier value, of all rolons which are assigned that value.